Partakithware/FlathubStoreUnofficial/README.md

 Update 1.0.1: Removed file bar in app for appearance and also made terminal auto-close after completed install/uninstall.

 Updated my lame source so it can be pulled/pushed, edited and ridiculed.
+This does include some unused files in /src at the time being.